 Get food to healthcare workers

 Astro Doughnuts is delivering food to frontline healthcare workers via their food truck.
 For every $500 worth of food donated, Astro will add in an additional $100.
 Find more information here.
+You can also donate to this gofundme to send meals to MedStar Georgetown University Hospital workers.

 Know of more ways to help?
 Email the author at email@example.com and she’ll add to this list.